 Sometimes, our doctors are able to prescribe an anti-inflammatory medication that improves your condition and allows you to return to your daily activities, or they might recommend physical therapy, which can bring about gradual improvements that can help with pain management and increase your mobility.
 Our specialists will work with you to understand your individual needs and recommend the best treatment option for you.

 If our specialists believe that surgery is the best treatment option for you, they will educate you on the surgical process as well as what to expect during recovery, whether it is carpal tunnel surgery or another surgery.

 Professional Orthopaedic Associates: Get Back to a Life Without Limits

 Since 1985, we have been offering excellence in orthopaedic and sports medicine care.
-Our fellowship-trained hand, wrist, and elbow specialists, Dr. Harry Bade, Dr. Christopher Johnson, and Dr. David Gentile, have years of expertise in diagnosing and treating complex hand, elbow, and wrist injuries and conditions.
+Our fellowship-trained doctors specializing in the hand, wrist, or elbow, Dr. Harry Bade, Dr. Christopher Johnson, Dr. David Gentile, and Dr. Allen Nicholson, have years of expertise in diagnosing and treating complex hand, elbow, and wrist injuries and conditions.
 They draw from this combined knowledge base to bring the very best to our patients.

 Additionally, they value and are committed to ongoing professional education.
 Our wrist, elbow, and hand surgeons attend courses and proactively learn the latest procedures and surgical techniques for wrist conditions, elbow injuries, and hand issues.
 They also serve as thought leaders, lecturing and writing about orthopaedic treatment and care.
 Our specialty-trained wrist surgeons, hand doctors, and elbow specialists are some of the most highly respected in our region.